divio/django-cms-tutorial/Step 3 - CMS Plugins.md

 > **Note**: All plugin classes must inherit from `cms.plugin_base.CMSPluginBase` and must register themselves with the `cms.plugin_pool.plugin_pool`.

+> **Note:** Don't name the plugin model and the plugin admin the same.
+Otherwise things get confusing.

 ### The Template
 You probably noticed the render_template attribute in the above plugin class.
 In order for our plugin to work, we need to set it up first.